Valdebebas

-Valdebebas ([baldeˈβeβas]) is an urban development under construction in the city of Madrid, Spain near Barajas Airport.
+Valdebebas ([baldeˈβeβas]) is an urban development area under construction in the city of Madrid, Spain near Barajas Airport.
 It will host around 12,500 apartments and houses for a population of 40,000 inhabitants.
 The Valdebebas Woodland Park is being constructed with an area of 500 hectares.
 The neighbourhood will also have retail spaces, offices, hotels, and public facilities.

 Location

 Valdebebas is situated 8 kilometers from Plaza de Castilla and the Cuatro Torres complex in northeastern Madrid.
 The area is bordered to the north by La Moraleja, to the south by IFEMA, to the east by Barajas International Airport T-4 and to the west by Sanchinarro.

 Transportation

 Four major routes surround the Valdebebas area: